 Various Bullet Types

 Paper Patched Flat Nose: Lead bullet with paper patching that functions as lubrication and as a gas seal.
 Also reduces the leading of a barrel.
 Was an early, but very effective method.
 Paper Patched Bullets had no cannelures.The flat nose was often used in lever action guns to avoid bullets in the tube from directly hitting the next bullets primer.
 Lead.
 Paper Patched Round Nose: Lead bullet with paper patching that functions as lubrication and as a gas seal.
 Also reduces the leading of a barrel.
 Was an early, but very effective method.
 Paper Patched Bullets had no cannelures.
 Outside Lubricated Flat Nose: Grooves For Lubrication.
-Can be lubricated with Wax, Fat etc. Flat tip was used a lot in lever action guns to stop the bullets from hitting the primers of the bullet next to it.
+Can be lubricated with Wax, Fat etc. Flat tip was used a lot in lever action guns to stop the bullets from hitting the primers of the bullet ahead of it in the loading tube.

 Tracer